DhawalShankar/samajhdaar.com/README.md

     Products with the most support are made available to touch and feel at partnered local vendors.
 Experience before you buy — not just click and hope.

 🤝 Empowering Local Sellers
-    Rather than replacing them, Bizarre Bazaar integrates vendors as last-mile partners.
+    Rather than replacing them, Samajhdaar.com integrates vendors as last-mile partners.
 A symbiosis of tech and tradition.

 🧠 Intentional Shopping Journey
     Discourages impulsive consumerism.
 Encourages thoughtful selection, human interaction, and sustainable consumption.